Codecademy/docs/content/general/concepts/conditionals/conditionals.md

 **Conditionals** in programming are statements that allow the execution of different blocks of code based on certain criteria.
 They enable programs to make decisions and perform different actions depending on whether a condition is true or false and help with flow control.

-For example, for a person can vote, they must be 18 years or older.
-In this case, the condition would be whether they're 18 or older, and depending on that being true or false, they would either be or not be able to vote.
-Such decision-making is done with the help of conditionals.
+For example, in the United States a citizen must be 18 years old by election day to be eligible to vote.
+In this case, the condition would be if a given person is 18 or older that determines if they are eligible to vote (assuming they meet all other requirements).
+Such decision-making can be accomplished programmatically with conditionals.

 All programming languages support conditonals in various ways, but there are two main conditionals: `if`-`else` and `switch`.